-- 3. (1) You must treat others with respect in accordance with the Nolan Principles. - (2) You must co-operate with any standards investigations - (3) You must not: - a) do anything which may cause your authority to breach any of the equality enactments; - b) bully or harass any person; - c) intimidate or attempt to intimidate any person who is or is likely to be: - i. a complainant, - ii. a witness, or - iii. involved in the administration of any investigation or proceedings in relation to an allegation that a member (including yourself) has failed to comply with the authority's Code of Conduct; - d) do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, the authority.

-4. You must not:

-- a) do anything that is likely to cause your authority to breach Data Protection law: - b) disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where: - i. you have the consent of a person authorised to give it; - ii. you are required by law to do so; - iii. the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person; or - iv. the disclosure is: - (aa) reasonable and in the public interest; and - (bb) made in good faith and in compliance with the reasonable requirements of the authority; or

-- c) prevent another person from gaining access to information to which that person is entitled by law. - 5.
-You must not conduct yourself in a manner which could reasonably be regarded as bringing your office or authority into disrepute.
+- 3. (1) You must treat others with respect. - (2) You must not: - (a) do anything which may cause your authority to breach any of the equality enactments; - (b) bully any person; - (c) intimidate or attempt to intimidate any person who is or is likely to be: - (i) a complainant, - (ii) a witness, or - (iii) involved in the administration of any investigation or proceedings, in relation to an allegation that a member (including yourself) has failed to comply with the authority's Code of Conduct; - (d) do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, the authority. - 4.
+You must not: - (a) disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where: - (i) you have the consent of a person authorised to give it; - (ii) you are required by law to do so; - (iii) the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person; or - (iv) the disclosure is: - (aa) reasonable and in the public interest; and - (bb) made in good faith and in compliance with the reasonable requirements of the authority; or - (b) prevent another person from gaining access to information to which that person is entitled by law. - 5.
+You must not conduct yourself in a manner which could reasonably be regarded as bringing your office or authority into disrepute. - 6.
+You: - (a) must not use or attempt to use your position as a member improperly to confer on or secure for yourself or any other person, an advantage or disadvantage; and

-6. You:

-- a) must not use or attempt to use your position as a Member improperly to confer on or secure for yourself or any other person, an advantage or disadvantage; and - b) must, when using or authorising the use by others of the resources of, or under the control of, the authority: - i. act in accordance with the authority's reasonable requirements including in relation to the use of authority stationery and official logos and branding;

-ii. ensure that such resources are not used improperly for political purposes. - ii. ensure that such resources are not used improperly for political purposes (including party political purposes); and - c) must have regard to any applicable Local Authority Code of Publicity.

-7. You must:

-- a) when reaching decisions on any matter have regard to any relevant advice provided to you by the authority's officers and in particular by the authority's Monitoring Officer and Section 151 Officer; and - b) give reasons for all decisions in accordance with any statutory requirements and any reasonable additional requirements imposed by the authority. - 8.
-You must not place yourself under any financial or other obligation to outside individuals or organisations that might seek to influence you in the performance of your official duties and must comply with the authority's guidance on gifts and hospitality (attached at Appendix 4).
+- (b) must, when using or authorising the use by others of the resources of, or under the control of, the authority: - (i) act in accordance with the authority's reasonable requirements; - (ii) ensure that such resources are not used improperly for political purposes (including party political purposes); and - (c) must have regard to any applicable Local Authority Code of Publicity. - 7.
+You must: - (a) when reaching decisions on any matter have regard to any relevant advice provided to you by the authority's officers and in particular by the authority's Monitoring Officer and Section 151 Officer; and - (b) give reasons for all decisions in accordance with any statutory requirements and any reasonable additional requirements imposed by the authority. - 8.
+You must not place yourself under any financial or other obligation to outside individuals or organisations that might seek to influence you in the performance of your official duties.